The Summit of the Gods (film): Plot

+The pair set out for the climb, with Fukamachi following Habu.
+However, a storm causes Fukamachi to fall behind, overwhelmed by pain and exhaustion.
+Habu doubles back to save him, consequently forfeiting his solo climb attempt.
+Fukamachi recovers and returns to the base without Habu, who carries on with his journey.
+Habu reaches the summit.
+After days of waiting with no sign of Habu, Fukamachi returns to Japan from the base carrying Mallory's camera and a letter, both passed along from Habu via his sherpa.
+Habu writes that if Fukamachi is reading the letter, Habu died after continuing his attempt to reach the summit, and he did so with no regrets.

-In the end, Fukamachi develops the camera film and ultimately understands why Habu or any other mountaineer keeps going back to the mountains.
-The last scene shows him summiting one of the peaks, just like Habu.
+In the end, Fukamachi develops the camera film.
+Having learned why Habu and other mountaineers keep going back to mountaineering despite the dangers, he eventually returns to summit Everest, just like Habu.

 Production

-The film is based on a manga series of the same name, written and illustrated by Jiro Taniguchi, which was itself based on a 1998 novel by Baku Yumemakura.
+The film is based on a manga series of the same name, written and illustrated by Jiro Taniguchi, which was based on a 1998 novel by Baku Yumemakura.
 In January 2015, a French-language CG animation film adaptation of the manga was announced.
 It was originally set to be produced by Julianne Films, Walking The Dog, and Mélusine Productions, with direction from Éric Valli and Jean-Christophe Roger.
 In June 2020, it was announced the film would instead be directed by Patrick Imbert, with scripts by Imbert, Magali Pouzol, and Jean-Charles Ostorero, and music composed by Amine Bouhafa.
 It was also announced the film would be distributed by Diaphana Distribution in France and Wild Bunch internationally.
 The film was first shown at the 2021 Cannes Film Festival on July 15, 2021, before a full theatrical release in France starting on September 22, 2021.

 Internationally, Netflix released the film in theaters in the United States starting on November 24, 2021, and in the United Kingdom on November 26, 2021.
 The film was made available for streaming on November 30, 2021.

 Reception

 Carlos Aguilar from TheWrap praised the film for its plot and animation.
 Michael Nordine from Variety also praised the plot and animation, specifically for being realistic.
 Benjamin Benoit from IGN also gave the film praise for being a great adaptation of the original source material.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 36 reviews, with an average rating of 7.8/10.